Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Results

 We model the coupled dynamics of the set of $2 \times K$ variables, the numbers $I_k(t)$ of rioters ({\it infected} individuals in the terminology of the SIR model) and the numbers $S_k(t)$ of individuals {\it susceptible} to join the riot, by writing an epidemic SIR model\cite{Kermack_McKendrick_1927, Hethcote_2000} in a form suited for the present study, as explained below.
 This gives the coupled dynamics of the $\lambda_k(t)$ and of the associated variables,

 These dummy variables can be seen as the reservoirs of events (the maximum expected numbers of events that may occur from time $t$ onwards).
 We fit the model to the data by considering a discrete time version of the equations (events are reported on a daily basis), and by optimizing the choice of the model free parameters with a maximum likelihood method.
 The result of the fit is a set of $K$ smooth curves (in time), $\lambda_k(t), k=1,.., K$.
-For each location $k$, and each time $t$, the corresponding empirical data point has to be seen as a probabilistic realization of the Poisson process whose mean is $\lambda_k(t)$ (for more insights, see Materials and Methods).
+For each location $k$, and each time $t$, the corresponding empirical data point has to be seen as a probabilistic realization of the Poisson process whose mean is $\lambda_k(t)$.

 Before going into the modeling details and the fits, we now give the main characteristics of the proposed SIR model.
 We assume homogeneous interactions {\em within} each municipality (a hypothesis justified by the coarse-grained nature of the data, and by the absence of displacements of rioters), and influences between sites.
 The model thus belongs to the category of metapopulation epidemic models~\cite{Ball_etal_2015}.
 Motivated by the relative smoothness of the time course of events, we make the strong assumption that, at each site, there is a constant rate at which rioters leave the riot.
 This parameter aggregates the effects of different factors -- arrests, stringent policing, other sources of deterrence, fear, fatigue, etc. --, none of them being here modeled explicitly.
 In addition, since there are almost no rebounds of rioting activity, we assume that there is no flux from {\em recovered} (those who left the riot) to {\em susceptible} (and thus we do not have to keep track of the number of recovered individuals).